Failed a Drug Test on Probation? What Judges Actually Consider [2026]

 Is the positive result reliable?

-Most probation offices use immunoassay screens.
+But here's what that strip actually measures, and why it is not the final word.
 They are cheap, fast, and portable.
 They work by detecting whether a sample reacts to antibodies designed to recognize a target class of drugs.
-Immunoassays are screening tools — they tell you "something in the sample looks like it might be in this drug class."
+Immunoassays are screening tools, they tell you "something in the sample looks like it might be in this drug class."
 They are not definitive.

 The known weaknesses of immunoassay testing, drawn from published forensic toxicology research: